Streamlinelv/cartbounty/readme.txt

 * On Checkout page load if email or phone number input fields are already filled
 * Any Checkout form input field with a class "input-text" is entered or changed if a valid Email or Phone number has been entered

-If the user completes the checkout process and receives a "Thank you" page, the cart is removed from the Checkout Field Capture table of abandoned carts and the Checkout form fields are cleared.
+If the user completes the checkout process and receives a "Thank you" page, the cart is removed from the abandoned cart table and the Checkout form fields are cleared.

 = Where can I view WooCommerce abandoned carts? =